Hypergear/UCL_Dissertation/Report/Results.md

 ![result_map_OptTonga_cost](img/result_map_OptTonga_cost.png)
 ###### _Figure. %&%&%N. Estimate cost to deploy redundant cables_

-With 25 years of industrial average service life, latter projection of the STC life expectancy will be based on that.
+With 25 years of industrial average service life, the infrastructure  life expectancy will be based on that.
 Star link is the most common consumer level satellite internet services, as alternative technology to the STC.
 There are two parts of the costs to use the start link(@starlink_2022_starlink): hardware(\$599) and services(\$110/Mon), a functional working makes \$112 monthly capita cost can be expected in next 25 years.
 Meanwhile, the STC is sharing the same infrastructure cost regardless of the number of the internet users, the capita cost is inversely proportional to the number of subscribed user to the network.
-As the Figure %&%&%& shows, by the estimate from ITU in 2016 there are 55612 internet users in Tonga, Niue and American Samoa, it is cheaper to invest money in STC if more than 1862 units(individuals or companies) are willing to pay for the most standard data package in next 25 years.
+As the Figure %&%&%&+1 shows, by the estimate from ITU in 2016 there are 55612 internet users in Tonga, Niue and American Samoa, it is cheaper to invest money in STC if more than 1862 units(individuals or companies) are willing to pay for the most standard data package in next 25 years.

 ![result_line_OptTonga_costCompare](img/result_line_OptTonga_costCompare.png)
 ###### _Figure. %&%&%N. Cost of new STC compare with alternative technology_